JetBrains/ring-ui/README.md

 ## Is Lodash or Underscore available?

-Ring UI uses [Moutjs](moutjs.com/docs/latest/) as the utility library.
+Ring UI uses [Moutjs](http://moutjs.com/docs/latest/) as the utility library.

 ## Wallaby support

-To enable the Wallaby.js test runner follow these steps:
+To enable the `Wallaby.js` test runner follow these steps:

-1. Download and install the Wallaby.js plugin for WebStorm (http://wallabyjs.com/).
+1. Download and install the [Wallaby.js plugin](http://wallabyjs.com/) for WebStorm.
 2. Run shared `Wallaby` configuration in WebStorm.